stuntrally/stuntrally3/docs/Running.md

   ghosts - Test all vehicles points on all tracks, from all user ghosts.
 Needs many. trkghosts - Test all tracks ghosts, for sudden jumps, due to bad rewinds.
 ```

+#### Shortcuts

+E.g. starting `StuntRally3 convert` (on Windows) will convert ghosts to track ghosts,
+or `SR3-Editor scene` will do all tracks scene.xml checks.

+You can also make a `.bat` or `.sh` file with shortcuts for these tools.
+E.g. `./sr-editor3 scene >ed-scn.txt` (on Linux) can also redirect output to txt file in same folder.